I am Riccardo

 AWS solutions architects do many many many things but to sum it up for myself:

-had the chance to lead critical data infrastructure initiatives in the analytics events space, including many cross-team projects impacting an engineering org. of ~1000 people:
+had the chance to lead critical infrastructure initiatives in the data and analytics work stream, including many cross-team projects impacting an engineering org. of ~1000 people:

 if you wanna chat, you can slide into my inbox